 In this tutorial, I’ll be using FileZilla.
 So you want to head over to filezilla-project.org and download the one appropriate for your machine.

-Once you install FileZilla this is what it will look like.
+Once you install FileZilla this is what it will look like (from here you know how to install wordpress manually using FTP):

 The next thing we want to do is go ahead and add the credentials to access our website.
 So let’s head over to File > Site Manager (Ctrl+S).